Storing and Using Your Artifacts

 5. Once you establish the connection between your Docker client and Artifactory, you can tag, push, and pull your Docker images using Artifactory.

-Browsing and Searching Artifacts
+Browse and Search Artifacts

 After adding artifacts to a local repository, you can browse them using the JFrog Platform UI.
 For more information, see Browsing Artifacts.